inunotaisho26/hackathon/README.md

 - **app**
   - contains the global plat.App object, used to configure your application and respond to global lifecycle events

-- **attributecontrols**
-  - contains any common AttributeControls

 - **injectables**
   - contains the injectables used in the app (such as converters, helper classes, formatting classes)

 - **models**
-  - contains classes that help you convert server models into the frontend *view-models*
   - contains a `models.d.ts` file, in which you can declare the interfaces for each model

-- **repositories**
-  - contains all the repository classes
-  - repositories are the hubs for communicating between ViewControls, Services, and Models
-  - repositories can locally cache information obtained from a service
-  - repositories are used to instantiate models to send to the server, and *view-models* to send to the ViewControl

 - **services**
   - contains all the service classes